volodymyrhudyma/blog/content/blog/2020-10-15-broadcastchannel-api-in-javascript.md

 teaser: // This is a teaser
 date: 2020-10-17T20:53:00.000Z
 ---
-The **BroadcastChannel API** is a new Web API that allows communicating between different windows/tabs/iframes **of the same origin**.
+The **BroadcastChannel API** is a new Web API that enables communication between different windows/tabs/iframes **of the same origin**.

 > A **Web API** is an application programming interface for either a web server or a web browser.
-It is a set of functions which can be accessed using the HTTP protocol.
+It is a set of functions that can be accessed via the HTTP protocol.
 >
 > A list of all available Web APIs can be found [here](https://developer.mozilla.org/en-US/docs/Web/API).

 ## Why is it needed?

-The first question that came to my mind when I was reading about this concept was: "What purpose does it serve?".
+The first question that came to my mind when I read about this concept was: "What purpose does it serve?".

-Imagine opening an application on two different tabs and performing an action on one of them.
-Normally, the action is expected to be propagated to all opened tabs, but on the vast majority of applications it is not.
+Imagine you open an application on two different tabs and perform an action on one of them.
+Normally, the action is expected to apply to all open tabs, but this is not the case for the vast majority of applications.

-The tabs are not communicating, therefore they are not aware of the state of each other.
+The tabs do not communicate with each other, therefore they are not aware of their mutual state.

-This can lead to some security problems, like not logging the user out on all opened tabs, but just on the current one.
+This can lead to some security problems, e.g. the user is not logged out on all open tabs, but only on the current one.

-Fortunately, the BroadcastChannel API helps us to solve this issue.
+Fortunately, the BroadcastChannel API helps us to solve this problem.

-Before we dig into the code, it is necessary to check the browser support to be sure it is safe to use in production.
+Before we dig into the code, it is necessary to check the browser support to make sure that it is safe to use in production.

 ## Browser support

-According to **[caniuse.com](https://caniuse.com/broadcastchannel)**, the BroadcastChannel API is available for **78,85%** of the users (as for 16.10.2020).
+According to **[caniuse.com](https://caniuse.com/broadcastchannel)**, the BroadcastChannel API is available for **78,85%** of the users (as of 16/10/2020).

-It is not supported in IE11, Safari and older versions of Edge, so if these browsers are widely used among your clients, you have either to find a polyfill or choose another solution.
+It is not supported in IE11, Safari and older versions of Edge, so if these browsers are widely used among your customers, you will either need to find a polyfill or choose another solution.

-> In web development, a **polyfill** is code that implements a feature on web browsers that do not support the feature.
+> In web development, a **polyfill** is code that implements a feature on web browsers that do not support it.

 ## API overview

-To begin with, create a channel and store a reference to it in a variable:
+First, create a channel and save a reference to it in a variable:

 ```javascript
 const testChannel = new BroadcastChannel("test");
 ```

-After the channel was created, we can send a message to it:
+Once the channel is created, we can send a message to it:

 ```javascript
 testChannel.postMessage("Test message");
 ```

-**Important note:** `postMessage` takes **any object** as an argument, we are not limited to send only strings.
+**Important note:** `postMessage` takes **any object** as an argument, we are not limited to sending strings only.

-After posting the message to the BroadcastChannel, a `message` event is dispatched to each object subscribed to this channel:
+After the message is sent to the BroadcastChannel, a `message` event is dispatched to each object that subscribes to that channel:

 ```javascript
 testChannel.onmessage = event => { console.log(event); }
 ```

-Finally, after the work has been done, close the connection:
+Finally, after the work is done, close the connection:

 ```javascript
 testChannel.close();
 ```

-Before proceeding to the next section, let's get back to the argument of the **postMessage** function.
+Before we continue with the next section, let's get back to the argument of the **postMessage** function.

-Actually, saying that it can take any object is a bit incorrect, because really it can not, however, in 99% of the cases you should not worry about an argument type.
+Actually, the claim that it can take any object is a bit wrong, because actually it can not, but in 99% of the cases, you should not worry about an argument type.

-The data sent by the **postMessage** is serialized using the **Structured Clone algorithm**.
+The data sent by the **postMessage** is serialized with the **Structured Clone algorithm**.

-On the one hand, it means that you can pass a variety of data without having to do serialization by yourself, but on the other hand, you are limited to some set of types.
+On the one hand, this means that you can transfer a variety of data without having to serialize yourself, but on the other hand you are limited to some set of types.

-Thins that do not work with Structured Clone algorithm:
+Things that do not work with the Structured Clone algorithm:

 * Functions
 * Symbols
-* DOM nodes
+* DOM Nodes
-* Certain object properties, like **lastIndex** of **RegExp**, getters, setters, prototype chain etc
+* Certain object properties, such as **lastIndex** of **RegExp**, getters, setters, prototype chain, etc

 The following example throws an error: